-A few weeks back we presented one of our signature pieces of original research (read: best fit equations wrapped up in a calculator pretending to be original research) on what Americans saved based upon their ages.
+A few weeks back we presented one of our signature pieces of original research on what Americans saved based upon their ages.
 That data used fresh data from the Consumer Expenditure Survey to paint a picture – however imprecise – of savings trends across age ranges.

 Today we complete the short lived series with data from the aforementioned survey, this time broken down into convenient income format!
 Of course, we start with a graph, which is much more boring than the last one, and more of the “up and to the right variety”:

-As we mentioned last article, the CEX data isn’t the final word on savings rates, as self-reported income taxes are much lower than actual.
-We use both methods in the chart and in the calculator to come up with the savings rates you see in this piece.
+As we mentioned last article, the CEX data isn’t the final word on savings rates, as self-reported income taxes are much lower than actual taxes paid.
+We use two methods in the chart and in the calculator to come up with the ‘savings rates’ you see in this piece.
 The expenses method uses income after tax and total expenses.
 The assets method uses increases in reported assets over the year over after tax income.
 Obviously, both have their downsides… but you run what you brung, right?

 The reality is probably closer to what you see in the asset method, but still up and to the right.